 - 1 Verify that the HLU powers up.
-(The front-panel display illuminates and reports status messages.) - 2 Verify that the HLU attempts to communicate with downstream devices (status LED flashes red).
-One of the following occurs: - If downstream devices are successfully identified and the HDSL loops synchronize, the HLU status LED will be a steady green.
-The HLU reports normal margin messages on the front-panel display. - If downstream devices are not successfully identified, the HLU reports four-character status messages and enters self-test mode.
-The HLU successively: - a enters self-test mode - b completes self-test mode - c attempts communication again - d reports four-character status messages
+(The front panel display illuminates and reports status messages.) - 2 Verify that the HLU attempts to communicate with downstream devices (status LED flashes green).
+One of the following occurs: - a If downstream devices are successfully identified and the HDSL loops synchronize, the HLU status LED will be a steady green.
+The HLU reports normal margin messages on the front panel display. - b If downstream devices are not successfully identified, the HLU reports four-character status messages and enters self-test mode.
+The HLU successively: - Enters self-test mode. - Completes self-test mode. - Attempts communication again. - Reports four-character status messages.